-GRADING: There will be no exams.
-Your grade will be derived from the quality of the grant that you write, the quality of your written critiques of others' grants, and your ability to explain your thoughts and reasoning during all three study sections.
+GRADING: Welcome to your scientific career: There are no exams - just grants, presentations, and papers that are judged by your peers/colleagues.
+Your grade will thus be derived from the quality of the grant that you write, the quality of your written critiques of others' grants, and your ability to explain your thoughts and reasoning during all three study sections.
 Class participation is key.
 A breakdown of the grading strategy is provided below.

 Written grant proposal 100

 Study section I (participation) 20

 Study sections II-III (participation) 40

 Written critiques of others' grants 40

 MAX POSSIBLE TOTAL POINTS 200

 MAX POSSIBLE FINAL SCORE 100 (200/2)